 - More bonus points (see the current offer)

 - Free anniversary night beginning the second year (vs. Traveler’s none)

 - Complimentary Platinum status (vs. Traveler’s “spend 10k and we’ll give you Gold!”
 Um, no.)

 - 25X total on IHG stays (vs Traveler’s 15X)

 Like Traveler, it offers 2X at grocery stores, gas stations, and restaurants.

-Or if you’re merely chasing points, consider the Chase Sapphire Preferred, whose 60,000 bonus points are worth $750 in travel when redeemed through the Ultimate Rewards travel portal.
+Or if you’re merely chasing points, consider the Chase Sapphire Preferred, whose points are worth 1.25 cents each in travel when redeemed through the Ultimate Rewards travel portal.
 They can also be transferred to a number of programs, including IHG.